 *Tardive dyskinesia is irreversible in most cases according to Glazer et al. in their 1990 study.

 Be safe.
 Approach Abilify withdrawal only under medical supervision.
 Also, never take Abilify and alcohol together or as an “aid” to withdrawal from Abilify.

 “The food that’s available to us does not have the capacity to balance blood sugar for one, or to create any of the neurochemical components that constitute mental health”

 Along with blood sugar issues, Abilify and other drugs and alcohol rob the body of essential vitamins and minerals.
-When a drug contributes to nutritional deficiencies, this can cause a number of adverse effects which can worsen over time.
-Some persons may be wondering does Abilify cause weight gain?
+Thus, when a drug contributes to nutritional deficiencies, this can cause a number of adverse effects which can worsen over time.
+Additionally, some persons may be wondering does Abilify cause weight gain?
 Abilify weight gain presents commonly as an issue of concern.
 The correction of this out-of-balance condition, including blood sugar, hormones, and other biochemicals is vital to restoring overall health.
-Diet can be a powerful healing agent for those using or recovering from Abilify.
-(4)
+Diet can be a powerful healing agent for those using or recovering from Abilify.4

 This content has been reviewed and approved by a licensed physician.